MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/cluster-aware-updating.md

 ## <a name="BKMK_OVER"></a>Feature description
 Cluster-Aware Updating is an automated feature that enables you to update clustered servers with little or no loss in availability during the update process.
 During an Updating Run, Cluster-Aware Updating transparently performs the following tasks:

--   Puts each node of the cluster into node maintenance mode
+1. Puts each node of the cluster into node maintenance mode.

--   Moves the clustered roles off the node
+2. Moves the clustered roles off the node.

--   Installs the updates and any dependent updates
+3. Installs the updates and any dependent updates.

--   Performs a restart if necessary
+4. Performs a restart if necessary.

--   Brings the node out of maintenance mode
+5. Brings the node out of maintenance mode.

--   Restores the clustered roles on the node
+6. Restores the clustered roles on the node.

--   Moves to update the next node
+7. Moves to update the next node.

 For many clustered roles in the cluster, the automatic update process triggers a planned failover.
 This can cause a transient service interruption for connected clients.
 However, in the case of continuously available workloads, such as Hyper\-V with live migration or file server with SMB Transparent Failover, Cluster-Aware Updating can coordinate cluster updates with no impact to the service availability.

 ## Practical applications